 Case in point, the rich young ruler in Mark 10:17-23.
-This young man came to Jesus with a question.
-Verse 17-"Good teacher," he asked, "what must I do to inherit eternal life?"
+Remember him?
+He came to Jesus with a question in verse 17.
+"Good teacher," he asked, "what must I do to inherit eternal life?"
 Notice his emphasis on doing.
 He wants to know what he can do to have eternal life.

 Jesus told him to keep the commands of God.
-To which the man responded (20), "Teacher," he declared, "all these I have kept since I was a boy."
-This fellow doesn't see himself as a sinner.
-He sees himself as a basically pretty good guy.
+How did the man responded?
+Verse 20 says, "Teacher, all these I have kept since I was a boy."
+This man doesn't see himself as a sinner.
+He sees himself as a pretty good guy.
 So Jesus told him to sell all his goods and then come and follow Him.
-At which point, verse 22 says, "...the man's face fell.
-He went away sad, because he had great wealth."
+At which point, "...the man's face fell," according to verse 22.
+"He went away sad, because he had great wealth."

 The man's self-sufficiency kept him from Jesus.
 He didn't need a Savior because he didn't see himself as a sinner.
 Simply put...

-- 1. To be saved you must admit you are helplessly lost.
-Yet... - 2.
-To admit lostness is something a proud person will not do.
+1. To be saved you must admit you are helplessly lost.

+2. To admit lostness is something a proud person will not do.
-Hell will be full of proud people, people who clung to their self-righteous rags and forfeited the grace that could have been theirs (Jonah 2:9).

-Here's something else that pride (and the absence of grace) produces...
+Hell will be full of proud people who clung to their self-righteous rags and forfeited the grace that could have been theirs (Jonah 2:9).
+Here's something else that pride (and the absence of grace) produces.